Paying For College at Carrington College

 How Much Does it Cost to Attend Carrington College?

-You can also get a general idea of costs of attending Carrington College and how much financial aid you may be eligible for through the Net Price Calculator.
-The calculator provides only a rough estimate of financial aid and is only as accurate as the data entered into it, but can prove helpful as you start to think of how to pay for college.
+The Net Price calculator can also give you an idea of how much financial aid you can qualify for.
+The calculator provides only a rough estimate of financial aid and is only as accurate as the data entered into it but can prove helpful as you start to think of how to pay for college.

 Carrington College applicants are encouraged to meet with a Financial Services Advisor prior to enrollment so that eligibility for financial assistance may be determined.
 This practice enables applicants to evaluate their options for financing.
 “Funding Your Education,” which explains each of the federal financial aid programs and is published by the U. S. Department of Education, is available from the Financial Services Department.